WillyChap/PostProcessForecasts/README.md

 <pre><code> wget : .... location of Data on UCSD servers.
 </code></pre>

-See the *notebooks* folder jupyter notebooks for easy ingest of a specific data set.
+See the *notebooks* folder jupyter notebooks for easy ingest of a specific data set, and gain access to metrics of comparison.
+We recommend starting with /notebooks/Post_IVT_GFS.ipynb for deterministic or spatially gridded forecast, and /notebooks/PostProcess_ECMWFt2m.ipynb for ensemble methods.

 ##### File Organization:
 The file download will be a folder called "All_Zarr", which contains 21 seperate Zarr file structures.